New Mexico passenger bus crash kills at least 4, seriously injures many more, police say

 “It was horrible there was people trying to climb out of the windows of the bus... bystanders trying to help people getting ladders out of their truck to get to windows of Greyhound bus to assist,” the witness told the outlet.
 "When we went by the overturned semi, everything in the trailer was out on the road.
 It was a disaster...you could tell people were in distress, screams were coming from bus.”

-The National Transportation Safety Board (NTSB) tweeted that they were sending a team to investigate the crash.
+The National Transportation Safety Board (NTSB) tweeted that they were sending a team to investigate.

 Road closures near Thoreau occurred as a result of the crash, state police said, telling the public to “expect delays.”